Clement1nes/Ai_analyst_telegram/README.md

 + If short_output_mode = true → compress to <2000 chars max.
 + If enable_macro_priority = true → start with rates, CPI, yields, USD.

-⚡ Example Full Override Prompt You Can Paste In Rewrite briefing with:
+⚡Example Full Override Prompt You Can Paste In
+Rewrite briefing with:
 - Institutional tone similar to Goldman/JP morning notes.
 - Clear bullish/bearish stance on each watchlist item.